 Healthcare Marketing Agency Culture

-The partnership you have with an agency is not only about the experience an agency has, but the relationship you build with them.
+The partnership you have with an agency is about the experience an agency has and the relationship you build with them.
 Company culture has a big role to play in that relationship.

 What is the company culture of the agency?
 Do they share the same values?
-Doe the company culture attract the kind of talent you want as partners?
+Doe the company culture attracts the kind of talent you want as partners?

 Reputation and Thought Leadership